 Like blocks, Bins are stacked next to and on top of each other within the Grid.
 These durable containers hold the inventory.
-Strong construction and gentle robot handling make them last forever.
+Strong construction and gentle robot handling mean they last forever.

 All goods are stored in standardized, specially designed plastic containers called Bins.
 Every single Bin is identified by a unique number stored in the AutoStore™ Controller database and repeated with a label on the Bin.
 The system knows the location of every Bin.

 Manufactured of either HDPE or anti-static PP-ESD, the AutoStore Bin is stackable and engineered to withstand hundreds of thousands of movements over years of service.
-Bins are so strong, in fact, that the world's first AutoStore warehouse at Elotec in Norway is still using the Bins first installed in 2005.
+Bins are so durable, the world's first AutoStore warehouse at Elotec in Norway still uses the Bins installed in 2005.

 Yes.
-Moveable dividers are available for the 220- and 330-mm-tall bins for up to 32 compartments per Bin.
+Movable dividers are available for the 220- and 330-mm-tall bins for up to 32 compartments per Bin.
 The 425-mm-tall Bin can be divided into a maximum of 8 containers.
-It is up to the WMS to administrate and maintain Bin contents (stock/SKU) and its location within the bin.
+It is up to the WMS to administrate and maintain Bin contents (stock/SKU) and their location within the Bin.

 It is not an official AutoStore module at present, but a Bin with a lid is in development.